Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Emma Simmonds was born Emma Johnson in 1846 in Bray Berkshire to Frederick Johnson, a labourer and his wife Charlotte.

 On the 1861 Census, Emma is listed aged 14 living with her parents and siblings at Oakley Green.
 Living a few houses away was Edward Simmonds and his family.
+Emma remained with her family until going into domestic service, the 1871 Census finds Emma working for Ann Nicholson and her daughters at 2 Orchard Villas, Castle Hill, Maidenhead, Berkshire.
+In 1875 Emma married Edward Simmonds in Cardiff, Wales.

-Edward Simmonds was born in 1849 in Bray Berkshire to William Simmonds, a Wheelwright and his wife Caroline Allen.
-Edward and Emma married in Cardiff in 1875.
-They can be found on the 1881 Census living at 20 Topaz Street, Cardiff Wales with their three young daughters, Louisa E aged 4, Charlotte aged 2 and 5 month old Elizabeth.
+Emma and Edward can be found on the 1881 Census living at 20 Topaz Street, Cardiff Wales with their three young daughters, Louisa E aged 4, Charlotte aged 2, and 5-month-old Elizabeth.
 At that time Edward was working as a carpenter, but he was soon to follow in his father's footsteps.

+By 1911 Edward has followed his brother Albert into the gardening business, yet he is still living at home at Grove Place, Fifield, Berkshire, with Edward and Emma.
+Boarding with the family at the time is James Summer, a farm labourer.
 After the outbreak of World War I, Edward Jr enlisted with the Devonshire Regiment.
-Sadly he was to die as a result of service, either thrpugh injury or illness in Eton Buckinghamshire.
-He is buried in a Commonwealth War Grave at St Peter's Churchyard in Burnham Buckinghamshire
+Sadly, he was to die as a result of service, either through injury or illness in Eton Buckinghamshire on 22nd January 1917.
+He is buried in a Commonwealth War Grave at St Peter's Churchyard in Burnham, Buckinghamshire.
+Less than a month later his mother Emma was to pass away on 17th February 1917.
+Edward followed his wife and son on 20th December 1920.

 Wednesday, 7 November 2012